commschamp/CommsDSL-Specification/fields/references.md

 Quite often there is a need to reuse (or reference) some other values already defined and used for some other fields.
-The **v1** of this specification allowed referencing the external [&lt;enum&gt;](enum.md) **validValue**-s only, while **v2** of this specification externds such functionality to other fields as well.
+The **v1** of this specification allowed referencing the external [&lt;enum&gt;](enum.md) **validValue**-s only, while **v2** of this specification extends such functionality to other fields as well.
 In general, when the other field is referenced its **defaultValue** is taken, unless inner value is referenced, such as **validValue** of the [&lt;enum&gt;](enum.md) field or **special** value of the [&lt;int&gt;](int.md) field.